balenaltd/handbook/Deployment-Environment-and-Procedures.md

 * Once your PR has been merged, move its card in waffle to `waiting for staging` (or repo equivalent)
-* When you would like to see it on staging, check what else is in `waiting for staging` and make sure you're okay with deploy all that
+* When you would like to see it on staging, check what else is in `waiting for staging` and make sure you're okay with deploying all that
 * Go to the `resin-deploy` [Jenkins job](https://jenkins.dev.resin.io/view/DevOps/job/resin-deploy/build) and trigger a deploy, using the `update` action, specifying the component you would like